Skip to content

 "Virtualization.framework not available" : Check that you're running macOS 13+ (Ventura or later).

-VM fails to boot : Verify kernel_path, initrd_path, and base_rootfs point to valid files.
+VM fails to boot : Verify kernel_path, initrd_path, and default_image point to valid files (or a pullable ref).
 Check that the rootfs was built successfully.
 Check the console log at <instance_dir>/<name>/console.log for boot messages.

 Health check timeout : Check that vsock socket files exist in ~/.shed/vz/sockets/.
 Verify vfkit is running with ps aux | grep vfkit.
 Check the console log for systemd boot errors.